Richard Ashcroft: Alone with Everybody and Human Conditions: 2000–2004

 Ashcroft began work on his second album, Human Conditions, in 2002.
 The lead single, "Check the Meaning", was released in early October, and peaked at No. 11 on the UK Singles Chart.
-The album was released later that month and reached No. 3 in the UK Album Chart.
+The album was released later that month and reached No. 3 on the UK Albums Chart.
 Reception to the album was generally positive.
 Review aggregating website Metacritic reports a normalised score of 61% based on 15 reviews.
 In response to negative reaction to the album, Coldplay's Chris Martin – a fan of both Ashcroft and the Verve – defended the album's merits which "made an impression" on Ashcroft.
 The appreciation shown would later result in a support slot for Ashcroft, serving as the opening act for Coldplay during a European tour.
 The album's second single, "Science of Silence", was released the following January and charted at No. 14 in the UK.
 On 26 March, Ashcroft made his first live appearance of 2003 at London's Royal Albert Hall as part of the third annual Teenage Cancer Trust charity fundraising event, before "Buy It in Bottles", the third and final single to be taken from the album, was released on 7 April, charting at No. 26.

 Aside from a limited number of appearances in 2003, Ashcroft was absent from the music business for about two years.
 He later explained this in 2006, stating that "[e]veryone got it into their heads over the last few years that I was in my ivory tower like Lennon, baking bread all day.
 The fact of the matter was that I was bringing up kids".

 Live 8 and Keys to the World: 2005–2007

 Ashcroft began playing shows again in mid-2005, and, on 2 July at the Live 8 concert in Hyde Park, Coldplay invited him to perform with them.
 They performed the Verve's hit "Bitter Sweet Symphony", after having rehearsed the song in Crystal Palace.
 Chris Martin introduced Ashcroft's performance of the song as "probably the best song ever written, and here's the best singer in the world", helping to renew interest in Ashcroft.
-At Christmas 2005, a documentary entitled Live 8: A Bitter Sweet Symphony was aired on the BBC, featuring a portion of Ashcroft's performance as the show's opening soundtrack.
+At Christmas 2005, a documentary titled Live 8: A Bitter Sweet Symphony was aired on the BBC, featuring a portion of Ashcroft's performance as the show's opening soundtrack.

 After the disintegration of Hut Records in 2004, Ashcroft signed to Parlophone, where he released his third solo album, Keys to the World, on 23 January 2006.
 The first single from the album, "Break the Night with Colour", was released on 9 January 2006, and entered the UK Singles Chart at number 3.
 Following his performance at Live 8, Ashcroft was booked as a support act for Coldplay's Twisted Logic Tour throughout North America and the UK, which started on 14 March in Ottawa, Canada.
 Ashcroft saw the support slot as "a good chance to play to a significant amount of people and say, 'I’m back.
 And this is what I do'".